Silverlines

 "Silverlines" is the debut solo single by Italian singer Damiano David.
 It was released on 27 September 2024, through Sony Music Italy and Arista Records, as the lead single from his debut studio album, Funny Little Fears (2025).
 David wrote the song along with Ferras Alqaisi, Sarah Hudson, and its producer Labrinth.
-A piano ballad ending with crescendos containing drums and choirs, it was marketed as a departure from his work with Italian rock band Måneskin, in order to express a more personal side of himself.
+A piano ballad ending with crescendos containing drums and choirs, it was marketed as a departure from his work with Italian rock band Måneskin, to express a more personal side of himself.

-A accompanying music video directed by the duo Nono + Rodrigo premiered alongside the song.
+An accompanying music video directed by the duo Nono + Rodrigo premiered alongside the song.
 An orchestral version was released on 8 October 2024 to the singer's official YouTube channel.
 David sang "Silverlines" at televised performances on Che tempo che fa and The Tonight Show Starring Jimmy Fallon.

 Background

 Damiano David, the frontman and lead vocalist of the Italian rock band Måneskin, started working on his first solo project while being on tour with the band promoting their album Rush!
 (2023).
 In September 2024, David started teasing his solo project on social media.
 The singer posted on Instagram a video of him entering a limousine, in which the driver asks him where he wants to go, and David answers "Everywhere", the same word that he used to caption the post.
 The video ends with the date "Sept.
 27" flashing on the screen.
 At the 2024 MTV Video Music Awards red carpet, David said to the Associated Press: "I've been working for a long, long time on a new project and September 27 is the date of release so I would love everyone to stay tuned".
 He released a monologue to Spotify called "My name is Damiano David".
 "Silverlines" was announced via David's social media accounts on 18 September 2024, two days after teasing the participation of English singer and producer Labrinth on it.
 Pre-saves for the song were made available on the same date.
 Later, the production of Labrinth on the track was confirmed.